-The R1 district is intended to be limited exclusively to single-family dwelling units for use as a residence by one family per dwelling unit under regulations specially tailored to preserve the quality of life that appeals to the average resident of this city.
+The R1 district is intended to be limited primarily to single-family dwelling units for use as a residence by one family per dwelling unit under regulations specially tailored to preserve the quality of life that appeals to the average resident of this city.
+The City also recognizes that the provision of limited off-street parking in this district, adjacent to the Mixed Use districts only, may foster quality redevelopment of those parcels that aligns with the City's vision for a vibrant, pedestrian-oriented commercial corridor.
 The regulations in this article apply everywhere within an R1 district in addition to the other applicable regulations of this ordinance.

+?
 User Note: For uses listed in bold blue, refer to Article 4, or click on use, for use-specific standards